 Have you sustained a severe burn injury as a result of someone’s carelessness?
 Then you deserve fair compensation for your injuries.
 Severe burn injuries require urgent medical attention and are money-sapping.
 Apart from the financial costs, you also deserve compensation for emotional pain and other psychological implications of burn injuries.

 Unfortunately, getting damages in Massachusetts isn’t an easy process.
 The insurance companies are typically out there to frustrate your claims, and filing a lawsuit can be time-consuming.
 In these cases, you should consider hiring an experienced attorney to navigate the process seamlessly.

-Our Boston personal injury lawyers at Kelly & Associates are experts in burn injury law.
+Our Boston personal injury lawyers at Michael Kelly are experts in burn injury law.
 Our legal team will work hard to recover fair compensation for your injuries if you hire us to represent you.
 We also work on a contingency fee basis.
 Contact our law firm today for a free case review.